gentile-lab/gentile-lab.github.io/research/index.md

 <div class="col-md-9 order-md-1">

 We use computational methods to study proteins that are responsible for establishing drug resistance in cancer cells.
-We are particularly interested in investigting the structure-function relationship of DNA repair proteins, such as the ERCC1-XPF endonuclease.
+We are particularly interested in investigating the structure-function relationship of DNA repair proteins, such as the ERCC1-XPF endonuclease.
 It has been established that chemical modulation of their activity in cancer cells improves the response to DNA-damaging chemotherapies such as platinum-based agents.
 Thus, we employ virtual screening to discover new small molecules inhibitors of these proteins, with the goal of opening new venues for developing more effective combination cancer therapies.
 </div>

 <div class="col-md-3 order-md-2 align-self-center">